erfansahaf/SDate/README.md

 This is an easy php class that can convert ` Gregorian ` date to ` Jalali ` (Shamsi) date by using [JDate] (http://jdf.scr.ir/rahnama/?t=jdate) php functions

 ## Use in Codeigniter 3
-for use in **Codeginiter 3** framework, you must copy SDate.php to `Application/libraries/SDate.php` path and push it into $autoload['libraries'] arras:
+for use in **Codeginiter 3** framework, you must copy SDate.php to `Application/libraries/SDate.php` path and push it into $autoload['libraries'] array:

 **application/config/autoload.php**
 ```